 If learners recognize the word, but don’t understand what it means, clicking the WordExplore button in the PQ Pop-Up opens the Reference Panel, which provides definitions, synonyms, roots, and translations for the word:

-The Interactive Orthography remains functioning within the contents displayed within the Reference Panel enabling learners to use the same process to recognize or understand any word they encounter in the reference content.
+The PQ Pop-Up remains functioning within the contents displayed within the Reference Panel enabling learners to use the same process to recognize or understand any word they encounter in the reference content.

 The instructions are this simple:

 1 Whenever you see a word that you don’t recognize or understand, click it.

 2 Once the word pops up in the blue box, try to read it again.
 If you still don’t recognize the word, click it (click inside the blue box).
 Watch and listen to how the letters are spoken and change their looks.
 Try and read it again.